 Anyone who has a cold-nosed companion will agree.
-Their joy is boundless, their devotion absolute, and their stinkiness completely negligible compared to the slobbery happy they bring to anyone who wants some.
+Their joy is boundless, their devotion absolute, and their free smells easy to ignore when compared to the slobbery happy wrapped in furry awesome they bring to anyone who wants some.

-Well, sure he’s got us, but he doesn’t have a friend.
-Someone who gets him.
-Someone who won’t judge him based on his challenges or care whether or not he can keep up with the neighborhood kids.
+Sure he has us and his sister, but he doesn’t have a best friend.
+Or just a regular friend.
+Someone who truly gets him.
+Someone who won’t ever judge him based on his challenges and delays.
+And it gives me the big sad.

-In one corner we have Autism dogs.
-They can make huge difference for kids on the spectrum.
-Not only can they provide a physical and emotional anchor for bolters and shouters, but they can sense outbursts before they happen, allow for easier transitions at school, and act as a built-in conversation starter – great for working on social skills and language development.
+Autism service dogs are trained to serve children on the spectrum, and not only provide a physical and emotional anchor for bolters and shouters, but can also sense outbursts before they even happen, allowing for easier transitions at school.
+They’re also a built-in conversation starter, which is a big positive for children working on social skills and language development.

-Autism dogs are not that easy to come by.
-Waiting lists are years long, the placement process is exhaustive, and the fees are crazy steep.
-And, since they’re still new to the world of accepted therapy animals, they’re not yet allowed to accompany their owners to all same places an established service dog for the blind, wheelchair-bound or deaf can go.
+However, waiting lists are years long, the placement process is exhaustive, and the fees are crazy steep.
+And, since they’re still new to the world of accepted therapy animals, Autism service dogs are not yet allowed to accompany their owners to all the same places established service dogs for the blind, deaf or wheelchair-bound are.

 Pets can boost your child’s immune system!
-Find out more pet benefits, at Babble
+Find out more about pet benefits on Babble.